 ADMISSION TO THE MEETING

-Give the admissions area staff a list of everyone who will be attending the meeting in an official capacity — such as the inspector of election, the outside auditors, outside counsel, the directors, officers and any shareholder proponents — so they can be greeted and allowed into the meeting room without fuss.
-Name tags are a simple way to ensure that your official attendees can easily be identified.
+Give the admissions area a list of everyone who will be attending the meeting in an official capacity — such as the Inspector of Election, the outside auditors, outside counsel, the directors, officers and any shareholder proponents — so they can be greeted and allowed into the meeting room without fuss.
+Name tags are a simple way to ensure that your official attendees can easily be identified

 SELECT A REGISTRATION SYSTEM

-Increasingly companies are using an advance registration system for both beneficial and registered shareholders who plan to attend the annual shareholder meeting, either in person or online.
+Increasingly, companies are using an advance registration system for both beneficial and registered shareholders who plan to attend the annual shareholder meeting, either in-person or virtual.
 Each individual’s status as a shareholder can be verified in advance, and for in-person meetings, shareholders can print out or bring a bar-coded ticket that the company scans before permitting entry to the meeting.
 This process provides a secure and convenient way to expedite entry into a well-attended shareholder meeting.
-It also enables companies to better plan for attendance, seating, parking, and refreshments, if any.
+It also enables companies to better plan for attendance, seating, parking and refreshments.
 For virtual meetings, the advance registration allows the company to better plan for the overall meeting with information about shareholder attendance.

 If you do not choose to use online advance registration, the process on-site is more complex.
 Bring the list of the company’s registered shareholders as of the record date from the transfer agent to the meeting.
 This list can be used to verify registered shareholders and stock holdings at the meeting and initially may be at the admissions table before it is made available to the inspector of election.